Dave Myers (presenter)

-David James Myers (born 8 September 1957) is an English television presenter, best known as one half of the Hairy Bikers, along with Si King.
-He is also known for his appearances on the BBC celebrity talent show Strictly Come Dancing.
-Together, Myers and King have presented a number of television cookery series for the BBC.
-They have also launched their own product called The Hairy Bikers Diet Club.
+David James Myers (8 September 1957 – 28 February 2024) was an English television presenter, and one half of the Hairy Bikers, along with Si King.
+He also appeared on the BBC celebrity talent show Strictly Come Dancing.
+Together, Myers and King presented a number of television cookery series for the BBC.
+They also launched an online weight loss programme, 'The Hairy Bikers Diet Club'.

 Early life

-Myers was born in Barrow-in-Furness where his father worked as a foreman in a paper mill.
-He attended Barrow-in-Furness Grammar School for Boys where he had an inspirational art teacher, Mr Eaton.
-He went on to earn a fine art degree at Goldsmiths, University of London and a master's degree in art history.
-The first bike Myers bought was a Cossack Ural Mars Mk III, with a sidecar, when he was a student.
+Myers was born on 8 September 1957 in Barrow-in-Furness, where his father worked as a foreman in a paper mill.
+Myers was a young carer at the age of 8; after his mother was diagnosed with multiple sclerosis, he learned to cook to help his family.

+He attended Barrow-in-Furness Grammar School for Boys, where he credited an art teacher, Mr Eaton, as the inspiration behind his degree in fine art at Goldsmiths, University of London, and an M.A. in art history.
+The first motorcycle Myers bought, when still a student, was a Cossack Ural Mars Mk III, with a sidecar.

 Myers then became a professional make-up artist, specialising in prosthetics.
-He met Si King in 1995 on the set of a TV drama titled The Gambling Man.
+He met Si King in 1995 on the set of the television drama The Gambling Man.